CcoleCode/CcoleCode/README.md

   <h1> Hi there, I'm Chelsea - aka [CcoleCode]

-## I'm a Developer, Project Manager, Image Consultant and Empowerment Coach!
+## I'm a Developer, Project Manager, Writer and Empowerment Coach!

 Join me on a journey from sports to fashion to tech.
 I am currently enrolled in a Full Stack Software Development Apprenticeship with an emphasis on JAVA and AWS!
 Below you will find some of the projects that I have worked on during my time in the program.
-Some of the projects I am most proud of include the Dad Jokes Application and the Drink Water Application.
+Some of the projects I am most proud of include the Full Stack Music Application and the Drink Water Application.
 Check them out!

 - 2022 Goals: To implement my new coding skills on a personal project
 - Fun fact: I used to be an international model and professional basketball player